arnaud-ma/Cubiomes.jl/README.md

 ### Infrastructure changes

 - [X] Make the Minecraft version types instead of enums and dispatch the functions instead of if checks.
-- [ ] Make a type `World(dimension, version)` similar to each dimension objects, with `set_seed!`, etc. But would act more like an immutable array of biomes, implementing `getindex` instead of the current `get_biome(dim, coord)`.
+- [ ] Make a type `World(dimension, version)` similar to each dimension objects, with `setseed!`, etc. But would act more like an immutable array of biomes, implementing `getindex` instead of the current `getbiome(dim, coord)`.
 For slices, it would return a array WorldMap.
-So the current `gen_biomes!` should still exist to allow inplace generation, with a buffer `WorldMap` to store the biomes.
+So the current `genbiomes!` should still exist to allow inplace generation, with a buffer `WorldMap` to store the biomes.

 ## Contributing